-So that glass of ice cold lemonade that’s leaving a messy ring of moisture on your patio table tells us a lot.
+Take a look at that glass of ice cold lemonade that’s leaving a messy ring of moisture on your patio table—it tells us a lot.
 It means the ice has actually cooled the glass and the liquid inside down to or below the dew point, so any moisture that’s in the air condenses on the glass.
 When dew points are low, that glass of lemonade isn’t as sweaty and you’ll notice your towels drying much faster on the clothesline.

 While it’s true that the dew point is not a directly measurable parameter, your home weather station can now give dew point readings.